Etihad strategic partnerships working together to bring global airlines to Abu Dhabi

 PHOTO

+- Positioning Abu Dhabi as one of the world's most connected cities with more than 300 partner destinations worldwide

+- Collaborating with major international airlines, such as Ethiopian Airlines, China Eastern Airlines, Air Seychelles, Air Europa, and Akasa Air, to bring more carriers to Abu Dhabi.

-ABU DHABI - Etihad Airways continues to reinforce its position as a leader in global aviation, expanding strategic partnerships that connect world-class airlines to Abu Dhabi and broaden travel opportunities for millions of visitors.
+Abu Dhabi - UAE.
+Etihad Airways continues to reinforce its position as a leader in global aviation, expanding strategic partnerships that connect world-class airlines to Abu Dhabi and broaden travel opportunities for millions of visitors.

 With over 40 codeshare partners in its network, Etihad connects travellers to more than 100 destinations across its own network and over 300 destinations through its partners, positioning Abu Dhabi as one of the most accessible cities in the world.